 "There's no doubt he played a part in a number of horrific terroristic attacks," Miller said.
-The recordings provide an added dimension to bin Laden's role in the wider al-Qaeda movement.
+The recordings provide an added dimension to bin Laden's role in the wider al-Qaida movement.

-Among those who died during the September 11 attacks were the 19 hijackers who commandeered the four American commercial airplanes - ostensibly to become martyrs.
+Among those who died in the 9/11 attacks were the 19 hijackers who commandeered the four American commercial airplanes - ostensibly to become martyrs.

-"We're always trying to teach ourselves better, to get beyond the demonisation, and it's a question of understanding, of using these cassettes and to seek and learn ourselves what we don't know."
+"We're always trying to teach ourselves better, to get beyond the demonization, and it's a question of understanding, of using these cassettes and to seek and learn ourselves what we don't know," Miller said.